 Again, the teacher can use Swift Polling and allow every student to participate in in-class discussions.
 All you need to do is to open a poll with open-ended questions and launch it at the beginning of a discussion.
 Enable multiple voting so that any student can participate as many times as he/she wants.
 Besides, voting is anonymously so students feel free to express their ideas.
 This way, students will no longer feel uncomfortable.

 Word clouds are a creative way of presenting information or the results of the voting.
-It is another way of voting that Swift Polling provides.
+Create word cloud from text messages.
 They look very nice and the audience loves them.
 Word clouds are commonly used during presentations and speeches.
 However, the teacher can use word clouds for in-class discussions.
 For example, a teacher can use it during the literature class to ask students what they think about certain work.
 As word clouds are very interactive, students will be eager to take part in the voting and will be more engaged.

 Orgniaze Q&As to Increase Student Engagement